duclingg/CSCI3453_Lab1/README.md

 Labeled each processed set of data to indicate the corresponding output (e.g., Matrix A, Matrix B, etc.).
 The program should accommodate matrices with a maximum size of 10000x10000.

 ## Status of program
 Correctly reads from input file with **small** maximum row and column size.
 Matrix multiplcation working as intended.
+Displays total execution time for the multiplication.

 #### TODO:
-- Print out which worker thread is being used for each row in the resultant matrix
+- Print out the correct thread ID for the worker threads
-- Display total execution time
 - Increase maximum matrix row and column size

 ## Source Files
+main.c
+Makefile
+input.txt

 ## How to build and run program
+1. Unzip the package
-1. Enter the command `make` in the Terminal
+2. Enter the command `make` in the Terminal
-2. Run the executable `main.o` by entering the command `./main.o`
+3. Run the executable `main.o` by entering the command `./main.o`
-3. Enter the input file you would like to use on the program
+4. Enter the input file you would like to use on the program
-4. Remove the executable file by entering the command `rm main.o`
+5. Remove the executable file by entering the command `rm main.o`